Advice for Newbies

 Have a hot bath.
 Log onto Soberistas (see above) or your favourite blog.
 Take up knitting, colouring, the guitar - whatever works.

-My favourite is Beck's Blue beer.
-I was never a beer drinker, but Beck's Blue feels like a 'proper' drink and I'm totally reliant on the stuff to get me through the hard times.
+My favourite is Beck's Blue beer or Heineken zero.
+I was never a beer drinker, but alcohol-free beer feels like a 'proper' drink and I'm totally reliant on the stuff to get me through the hard times.

-Another good one is freshly squeezed lime, chopped mint and soda water.
-Feels like a cocktail.
+Make yourself a simple cocktail, with freshly squeezed lime, chopped mint and soda water.
 And I love Virgin Mary's.
 If you live in the UK then check out Big Tom's.
 It's ready spiced tomato juice - just add ice.

 6. One day at a time